HIPAA Audit: Compliance for Security

 The main objective of risk management is to employ various security measures necessary to control and reduce risks to an appropriate and reasonable level.

-NIST defines risk as the overall negative impact associated with it including its probability and the impact in the event it occurs.
-Most of the time, a risk is also the likelihood of different threat sources exposing the entity threats or risks and in the long run result in adverse repercussions to the running of the organization.
+NIST defines risk as its overall negative impact, including its probability and the effect in the event it occurs.
+Most of the time, a risk is the likelihood of different threat sources exposing the entity’s threats or risks and, in the long run, resulting in adverse repercussions to the organization’s running.
 Therefore, risk management is the process of assessing and identifying risks and taking action to ensure risks are at a manageable level.

-Security professionals define risk management as the identification, selection, and implementation of controls, reports, and countermeasures that can make sure the levels of risks are commensurate with their budgeted costs.
+Security professionals define risk management as identifying, selecting, and implementing controls, reports, and countermeasures to ensure the risk levels are commensurate with their budgeted costs.

 Audit Controls